yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/pagecontent/open-issues.md

 ## **Practitioner**
  - **Identifier** - CareConnect makes provision for capturing the SDS User Id and also the SDS Role Profile Id.
-But do we need both of these, how widely applicable are they, and how do they relate to other widely known identifiers (eg GMC code)?
-What about in Social Care?

-   What is the best identifier (or set of identifiers) to capture about practitioners?
+However our understanding is that, although useful, these do not have the same wide acceptance and use as, say, the ODS code for organisations.
+There are a range of other identifiers in common use (eg GMP Code, Consultant Code, etc) and so we have made explict provision for capturing the most common of these - with the option to extend with others if necessary.

+   Have we got the right list of identifiers? (or at least a reasonable list)

+   (Also are there any sources of definitive reference data about these identifiers which we should consider downloading)

+ - **Qualifications** - Whilst it is useful to know the specific identity of the practitioner, often it is at least as useful to know "what type" of practitioner they were - ie their role, specialty, and qualifications.
+The PractitionerRole resource covers this well, but is really an R4 concept and not well supported in STU3.

+   Meanwhile we have the "Qualifications" information on the Practitioner resource which, whilst not quite as good, could offer a reasonable (and straightforward) alternative.
+This has therefore been marked as "Must Support".
+The question however is - how realistic and widely supported is the capture of these practitioner qualifications in Data Provider systems?

 ## **Document Reference**